epigen-bioinfolab/CHROMACS/README.md

 chromacs-addon
 ```
 #### macOS (ARM64 / Apple Silicon)
-Automated installer will be released soon.
+The automated installer will be released soon.
 For now, please use Option 1 (Step-by-step installation).

 ## 📬 Contact